naomii96/git-hook/README.md

 # git-hook

-Git hooks are scrips that run automatically every time a particular event occurs in Git repo.
+Git hooks are scrips that run automatically every time a particular event occurs in a Git repository.
 They let you customize Git's internl behavior an trigger customizable actions at key points in the development life cycle.